guidosch/bikecounter/README.md

 There are also cloud functions that provide an API endpoint for the web UI ([bikeCounterUI](https://github.com/guidosch/bikecounterUI)) to visualize the stored data.

+# Setup IDE and compile code
+Download and install: `arduino-cli` which is available for brew or apt-get.
+Install the `arduino` extension for VSCode and adjust the `arduino.path` in the extension settings and point to your arduino-cli installation folder.

+Add the following libraries to your installation: `arduino-cli lib install [libName]`

+- Needed libraries:
+  - MKRWAN@1.1.0
+  - RTCZero@1.6.0
+  - SPI.h --> already preinstalled
+  - SparkFun SPI SerialFlash Arduino Library@1.0.3
+  - Arduino Low Power@1.2.2
+  - Adafruit Unified Sensor@1.1.6

+Copy and adjust the `.vscode/c_cpp_properties.json_example` for your platform.
+You have to adjust the place where arduino-cli downloads the libraries as they are needed by the IDE

+Compile: `arduino-cli compile --fqbn arduino:samd:mkrwan1310 BikeCounterPro.ino`

+Deploy: `arduino-cli upload -p [/dev/yourdevice] --fqbn arduino:samd:mkrwan1310 BikeCounterPro.ino`

+Hint: `arduino-cli board list` will show the USB port, where the device is connected

 # Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.